defi-wonderland/balancer-v1-amm/test/invariants/PROPERTIES.md

 bmul should be commutative
 bmul should be associative
 bmul should be distributive
-1 should be identity for bmul
-0 should be absorbing for mul
-bmul result should always be gte a and b
+bmul should have 1 as identity bmul should have 0 as absorving bmul result should always be gte a and b

 bdiv should be bmul reverse operation // <-- unsolved